Clipstone: Clipstone riot

-Kings Clipstone (previously known as Old Clipstone) is the oldest part in a rural setting with some old stone buildings, noted for its relatively 'undeveloped' character.
-The local Dog and Duck pub is the only social place to meet.
+1965 air accident

+On November 12 1965 BAC Jet Provost XM406 crashed, from RAF Syerston.
+Pilot Officer I.G.
+Parfitt ejected.

 Clipstone Camp

 Located on what was to become Clipstone Colliery, Clipstone Camp was established when work on developing the mine, started in 1912, was abandoned following the outbreak of the First World War.
 The Duke of Portland offered the land for use as a military training camp, which was eventually opened in February, 1915.
 The first troops stationed there were the Royal Fusiliers.
 At its height the camp could accommodate 30,000 soldiers.

-The camp had segregated 'lines' for whole individual battlions, self-contained with sleeping quarters, cook houses, mess rooms and parade grounds.
+The camp had segregated 'lines' for whole individual battalions, self-contained with sleeping quarters, cook houses, mess rooms and parade grounds.
 Training facilities included mock-trenches, gunnery ranges and recreation with swimming in Vicar's Pond.

 Following the armistice troops from the Queens Royal West Surrey 4th/5th Reserve Battalion and the York and Lancaster Regiment were involved in a mutinous riot at the camp, following disquiet at the slow rate of being demobilised.

 Plans were started in 2013 to provide a memorial to those who trained in Clipstone.

 Clipstone Colliery

-The pit closed in April 2003.
+The mine closed in April 2003.
 Since 1993 it had been owned by RJB Mining (later UK Coal).
 The present headstocks, Grade Two listed structures, were at the time of completion in 1953 the tallest in Europe.
 They can be seen from miles around.
 There were a number of attempts by then-owners, Welbeck Estates, to demolish due to the expense of the upkeep.
 During September 2014, an epetition was submitted to the British government, to raise public support and awareness, which ran until March 2015.

 In December 2020 it was announced that the buildings, headstocks and surrounding land had been purchased by a Mansfield-based developer, with plans are to save the headstocks and redevelop the site as a "multi-purpose leisure facility."
 Clipstone Colliery Sidings railway station was the station that served the mine.

+Governance and demography

+The area is managed at the first level of public administration by Clipstone Parish Council.

+At district level, the wider area is managed by Newark and Sherwood District Council, and by Nottinghamshire County Council at its highest tier.

+The parish had a population of 3,469 at the 2001 census, increasing to 4,665 at the 2011 census, and 6,185 at the 2021 census.